kozlovb/SharedNFT/README.md

 Once there is a foundation that guarantees a commission to an Artist, then various ownership models can be considered.
 This can be achieved through substituting an owner address by a smart contract or by calling various distribute funds functions upon an end of the successful auction.
 One can also implement a contract with artist rights expiring at some point, or with an increase or decrease of a commission per each sale.

-### Content description

-/... is interfce
-.. tests
-Interface is described in ...

 ### Prerequistes

 # In order to run tests locally